barryclark/jekyll-now/_posts/2017/2017-05-09-AEGIS-Preview.md

 Do combat robots excite you?
 How about robots that *combine*?
 How about robots that combine in *multiple ways*?
 A.E.G.I.S. has you covered on all fronts.
 Command a squad of five robots of varying classes, Assault, Evasive, Guard, Intel, and Support, to crush your foes.
 Combine 2 or more robots to create powerful robots with the best of their combined classes for even more battlefield advantage.

-Greenbrier Games and Zephyr Workshop have launched A.E.G.I.S.: Combining Robot Strategy Game on Kickstarter for a price that won't cost an arm and a leg, but will let you combine robots to form them.
+Zephyr Workshop have launched A.E.G.I.S.: Combining Robot Strategy Game on Kickstarter for a price that won't cost an arm and a leg, but will let you combine robots to form them.

 <h2>Play</h2>